ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 to create a signed token.

-- Token challenge: A requirement for tokens sent from an origin to a client, using the "WWW-Authenticate" HTTP header.
+- Token challenge: A requirement for tokens sent from an origin to a client, using the "WWW-Authenticate" HTTP header field.
 This challenge is bound to a specific token issuer and issuance protocol, and may be additionally bound to a specific context or origin name.

-- Token redemption: An action by which a client presents a token to an origin, using the "Authorization" HTTP header.
+- Token redemption: An action by which a client presents a token to an origin, using the "Authorization" HTTP header field.

 # HTTP Authentication Scheme {#challenge-redemption}